 When my boys offered me chocolate, I thanked them and told them I didn’t want to start up my sugar addiction.
 The next morning, I was proud of my accomplishment.
 This gave me confidence and determination to avoid the candy while it was in the house for the rest of the week.

-If you are addicted to sugar when a holiday arrives, there will be more cravings and temptation, but you can still say, ”No.” You are in complete control of your food intake.
-Be strong with your promise.
+If you’re addicted to sugar when a holiday arrives, there’ll be more cravings and temptation, but you can still say, ”No.” Be strong with your promise.

 5. Be Accountable